 A legal separation allows couples to take time apart and “try out” single life for a while.
 This break can also be valuable in allowing one spouse to “catch up” to the other who has begun to move on more quickly from the relationship.
-This separation is also a valuable time for marital counseling, in which the couple can work on communication and any other issues that have contributed to problems in the marriage.
-In addition, this trial period is a good time for children of the marriage to adjust to the idea of divorce.
+This separation may also be a valuable time for marital counseling, in which the couple can work on communication and any other issues that have contributed to problems in the marriage.
+In addition, this trial separation period is a good time for the children of the marriage to adjust to the idea of divorce.

 This information is provided for general educational purposes only.
 It is not intended as specific legal advice for any particular case.